California Breeders' Champion Stakes

 California Breeders' Champion Stakes is an American Thoroughbred horse race held annually since 1935 at Santa Anita Park in Arcadia, California.
-In 2011 it will be in its 72nd running.

 Run during the last week of December, the seven Furlong race is open to two-year-old horses bred in the State of California.
 The race currently offers a purse of $125,000.

 In winning the 2007 edition, Bob Black Jack set a new Santa Anita track record of 1:20.37 for seven furlongs on synthetic dirt.
 In the 2009 running, the race was set at one and one/sixteenth miles.